epinio/docs/docs/howtos/install_epinio_on_rke.md

 RKE2 clusters have no storage provisioner installed by default.
 To support Epinio a storage provisioner is needed.
 You can use any storage provisioner which provides `ReadWriteMany` (RWX) Access Mode and a default StorageClass resource for dynamic storage provisioning.

 :::info
-You may verify that a default StorageClass is available in your cluster in `kubectl get storageclass` output.
-The default StorageClass is marked by `(default)` string next to its name in the output.
+To verify that your cluster provides a default StorageClass run the command  `kubectl get storageclass`.
+The default StorageClass is marked with the string `(default)` next to its name in the output list.
 :::

 For example you may deploy and configure `local-path` dynamic storage provisioner by running: